 Traditional pipeline repair requires that the section of the pipe that is damaged is excavated and repaired or replaced by a technician.
 This method has many disadvantages: the damaged pipe needs to be taken out of commission and excavated.
-This requires the use of heavy equipment and the area around the excavation needs to be sealed off, resulting in the closing of roads, sidewalks or other areas.
-This in turn has effects on the traffic flow, accessibility of (shopping) areas etc. This made the repair of sewage pipes an expensive, time consuming and bothersome task with many negative side effects.
+This requires the use of heavy equipment and the area around the excavation needs to be sealed off, resulting in the closing of roads, sidewalks, or other areas.
+This in turn has effects on the traffic flow, accessibility of (shopping) areas etc. This made the repair of sewage pipes unnecessarily expensive, time consuming and cumbersome with many negative side effects.

 Temperature in pipe repair

 Temperature is a key parameter in obtaining fast, reliable, and durable results in the CIPP procedure.
 The time in which the resin is exposed to UV light to cure, is critical.
 Too short of an exposure time and the resin remains soft, too long of an exposure time and the resin become brittle.
 In both cases, the chance of an unsuccessful repair, thus recurrence of leaks, is significant.
 The exact timing of UV exposure can be measured by monitoring resin temperature carefully.
 Once a set point temperature is reached for a set time frame, the resin is cured perfectly for optimal results.
 This can only be measured using non-contact temperature sensors that are integrated in the robotic curing system.

 Why Exergen IRt/c non-contact sensors?